foroozandehgroup/NMR-EsPy/docs/walkthroughs/estimator1d.rst

        >>> estimator.phase_data(p0=2.653, p1=-5.686, pivot=13596)
        >>> estimator.baseline_correction()

-2. To import the processed data, set the path as ``"<path_to_data>/<expno>/pdata/<procno>"``.
+2. To import processed data, set the path as ``"<path_to_data>/<expno>/pdata/<procno>"``.
 There should be a ``1r`` file and a ``procs`` file directly under this directory.
 The data in ``1r`` will be Inverse Fourier Transformed, and the resulting time-domain signal is sliced